allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 Such proxy services can be generated completely automatically, without the developer's involvement.
 They provide a complete separation of business and technical code.

+The analysis of the situation has begun.
+At the beginning, we reached for the metric describing the daily increase in the size of the log file.

 ![](../img/articles/2021-12-09-observability_and_monitoring/service-mesh-observability.png)

 # Friday afternoon